UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

 ------

-``filter``  "filters" a sequence of objects with a boolean function -- It keeps only those for which the function is True -- filtering our the rest.
+``filter``  "filters" a sequence of objects with a boolean function -- It keeps only those for which the function is True -- filtering out the rest.

 To get only the even numbers: